-PURPOSE: This phase II trial is studying how well antineoplaston therapy works in treating children with primitive neuroectodermal tumors that has not responded to standard therapy.
+PURPOSE: This study is being performed to determine the effects (good and bad) that Antineoplaston therapy has on children (> 6 months of age) with primitive neuroectodermal tumors that has not responded to standard therapy.

 |Official Title:||Phase II Study of Antineoplastons A10 and AS2-1 In Children With Primitive Neuroectodermal Tumors|

 Experimental: Antineoplaston therapy

 Antineoplaston therapy (Atengenal + Astugenal) by IV infusion every four hours for at least 12 months.
 Study subjects receive increasing dosages of Atengenal and Astugenal until the maximum tolerated dose is reached.

 Drug: Antineoplaston therapy (Atengenal + Astugenal)

 Children with a primitive neuroectodermal tumor that has not responded to standard therapy will receive Antineoplaston therapy (Atengenal + Astugenal).